CICM First Part interactive diagrams

 V/Q distribution (West / Riley) — Define venous admixture and describe its relationship to shunt and V/Q mismatch.

-Oxygen delivery and consumption / Oxygen-haemoglobin dissociation curve
+Oxygen carriage and the oxyhaemoglobin dissociation curve

 -